 If you are adept of vegetarian cooking, we can sometimes, depending on our availability, offer you a vegetarian table d’hôte or a vegetarian cooking workshop.

 How To Get Here…

 In general, having a car facilitates most travel in Tunisia, especially outside major cities, but it is not a requirement.

-If you arrive from the airport, we can organize for you transfer to Villa Sounine (which is generally preferable after the fatigue of a trip).
+If you arrive from the airport, we can arrange for your transfer to Villa Sounine (which is generally preferable after a tiring trip).